AlphaXenon/noteboard/README.md

 ## Behind the Board

 The main storage is powered by `shelve`, a Python standard library, which provides a lightweight & persistent file-based database system.
-Whereas the "buffer" (the one which allows you to undo previous actions), is backed by a `pickle` object.
+Whereas the "history" system (the one which allows you to undo previous actions), is backed by a `json` file.

 Notably, the storage and the buffer are compressed to `gzip` when it is not being accessed.
 This greatly reduces the sizes of the files by more than 50%.